sherlockq/cnrentalbikemap-android/README.md

 This application is under DBAD licence.
 Refer to http://www.dbad-license.org；Source code is published at https://github.com/sherlockq/cnrentalbikemap-android

 This application used or modified codes, modules and images from below sources (May not be complete)

--android-maps-extensions: Provides extension for Google Maps API，espcially the clustering of markders
+- android-maps-extensions: Provides extension for Google Maps API，espcially the clustering of markders
--ActionBarSherlock: Provides support of ActionBar for Android below 3.0 -Vector of bicycle from unknown source and port image from chinarmb.com are used to make application icon -Vector images from http://www.yay.se/resources/android-native-icons are used to make icons for ActionBar
+- ActionBarSherlock: Provides support of ActionBar for Android below 3.0
+- Vector of bicycle from unknown source and port image from chinarmb.com are used to make application icon
+- Vector images from http://www.yay.se/resources/android-native-icons are used to make icons for ActionBar